 docker-machine create -d virtualbox --swarm --swarm-master --swarm-discovery token://TOKEN_ID swarm-master

-This creates a Docker instance in VirtualBox and sets it as a master node in a Swarm cluster.
+This creates a Docker instance in VirtualBox and sets it as a controller node in a Swarm cluster.
 The

 TOKEN_ID is important as it helps all nodes in a cluster identify each other.
 Aside from creating a token manually, there are discovery systems you can use to help manage this process.